LoneWolfPro/OpenAI-Whisper-STT/README.md

 • **Media File Detection:** Determines whether the given file is a video by inspecting its MIME type.
 • **Video-to-Audio Conversion:** Uses FFmpeg to convert video files (e.g., .mp4) to an audio format (.m4a) while preserving the original audio codec.
 • **Speech-to-Text Transcription:** Utilizes the OpenAI-Whisper model (using the “turbo” variant by default) to convert spoken words into text.
 It also checks for CUDA-enabled GPUs (if available) to accelerate performance.
+• **Hardware Acceleration:** Detects CUDA-enabled GPUs via PyTorch; if available, transcription runs on the GPU.
-• **Timestamped Output:** Formats and prints the transcription with corresponding timestamps in the format HH:MM:SS.
+• **Timestamped Output:** Formats and outputs the transcription with corresponding timestamps in HH:MM:SS format to output.txt file.
 • **Cleanup:** Deletes the temporary audio file after transcription if a conversion was performed.

 Prerequisites: